open-pioneer/trails-starter/docs/BestPractices.md

 - Use "open" specifiers for dependencies like `^`.
   Not depending on a fixed version avoid conflicts if multiple packages prefer slightly different versions.

+For information about version handling of trails packages, see [Version Overview](./reference/Versions.md).

 #### dependencies vs peerDependencies

 [This post](https://indepth.dev/posts/1187/npm-peer-dependencies) is a great explainer for the differences between `dependencies` and `peerDependencies`.